Sharp nonuniqueness for the Navier-Stokes equations: weak solutions on the torus

 \end{proof}

 The last result is a classical estimate of the nonlinear term, cf. \cite[pp. 172]{MR3616490}.
-Notice that one of the embedding fails when $q=2$ which is the reason we prove Theorem \ref{thm:appendix_reg_Phi} for $q > 2$ and $q=2$ separately.
+Notice that one of the embedding fails when $q=2$ which is the reason we can only prove Theorem \ref{thm:appendix_reg_Phi} for $q > 2$.

 \begin{proposition} Let $ d \geq 2$ be the dimension and $d \leq q \leq \infty $ such that $q > 2$.
 For any smooth vector fields $u,v \in C^\infty_0(\TT^d)$,

 \end{proposition} \begin{proof} We apply H\"older's inequality with exponents $\frac{1}{q} + \frac{1}{r} + \frac{1}{2} =1$, $r = \frac{2q}{q-2} \in [2 , \frac{2d}{d-2})$,